Home

 The New England Aquarium is a working aquarium.
 The center staff and scientists get involved in rescuing Whales and other sea animals throughout the year.

-I recommend you schedule a trip to the New England Aquarium during your Boston vacations, and invite you to save money on your visit by clicking here.
+I recommend you schedule a trip to the New England Aquarium during your Boston vacations.

-Almost every year - and nobody quite knows why - Whales beach themselves in the local area.
+Almost every year – and nobody quite knows why – Whales beach themselves in the local area.
 Usually on Cape Cod.
 The New England Aquarium mobilizes into action to try and manhandle them back out to sea.
-And seeing as we're talking about these wonderful mammals, Whale Watching boats also leave from the Rowes Wharf dock during the season, and a Go Boston Card means you spend less to see the whales.
-Click here for more details.
+And seeing as we’re talking about these wonderful mammals, Whale Watching boats also leave from the Rowes Wharf dock during the season.

 Right next door to the Aquarium is...